PolymerSearch/api-instructions/README.md

 # Welcome to PolymerSearch Public API instructions

-Polymer Search offers the fastest way to convert any dataset into a fully interactive and intelligent Polymer app.
-Anyone with basic spreadsheet experience can then use it to get recommended insights, make lightning quick visualizations, find deeper patterns and do complex queries, all visually.
+**Polymer Search** offers the fastest way to convert any dataset into a fully interactive and intelligent Polymer app.
+Anyone with basic spreadsheet experience can then use it to get AI-recommended insights, make lightning quick visualizations or reports, find deeper patterns around business outcomes and do complex queries, all visually.

 You can use this API to directly transform data to an web app.
 PolymerSearch's API endpoints provide a simple interface that can be integrated in 5 minutes.